cbrwx/lstm_crypto_predictor/README.md

 - Testing with different optimization algorithm : Try testing the model with different optimization algorithm and see if it improves the performance.

 cbrwx
-Do not use this for any commercial ideas, it will surely ruin you.
+- Do not use this for any commercial ideas, it will surely ruin you!